-Victoria Cross winner Edward ‘Mick’ Mannock remembered in memorial service
+Victoria Cross winner and World War I pilot Edward ‘Mick’ Mannock remembered in memorial service

 “Events such as today, bring to mind the sacrifice, courage and idealism of our forebears who laid the foundation for the freedoms we enjoy.”

-The British Ambassador to Ireland, Robin Barnett, said that he was honoured to be involved in

-the commemoration to recognise such an important officer in the Royal Air Force’s history.
+The British Ambassador to Ireland, Robin Barnett, said that he was honoured to be involved in the commemoration to recognise such an important officer in the Royal Air Force’s history.

-“The outstanding gallantry of the proud Irish nationalist Major Edward Corringham ‘Mick’ Mannock, one of the most decorated officers ever to serve in British uniform, reminds us of the contribution

-made by so many brave men and women from both of our islands during critical and at times complex episodes in our shared history.”
+“The outstanding gallantry of the proud Irish nationalist Major Edward Corringham ‘Mick’ Mannock, one of the most decorated officers ever to serve in British uniform, reminds us of the contribution made by so many brave men and women from both of our islands during critical and at times complex episodes in our shared history.”

 During the ceremony, a historical reflection was read by Corporal Michael Whelan of the Air Corp, wreaths were laid at the Cross of Sacrifice, and a minute’s silence was followed by a pipers lament and the sounding of The Last Post and Reveille.